CSSUoB/cssuob.github.io/README.md

 ### Adding new redirects

-To manage a new redirect, then add it to `_data/redirects.yaml`, following the format of the entries that are already there.
+To manage a new redirect, then add it to `_site/redirects.yaml`, following the format of the entries that are already there.

 This avoids needing to add files and folders everywhere, keeping the site cleaner.

+Please note that redirects are handled server-side by Netlify and so will not work locally.

 ### Writing a new post